EarlJr53/data-science-SP2023/challenges/c10-sat-assignment.md

       Use the function <code>cor.test()</code> to construct confidence intervals for <code>corr[high_GPA, univ_GPA]</code> and
       <code>corr[both_SAT, univ_GPA]</code>.
 Answer the questions below.</a>
-    - <a
+    - <a href="#q5-use-the-bootstrap-to-approximate-a-confidence-interval"
-      href="#q5-use-the-bootstrap-to-approximate-a-confidence-interval-for-corrhigh_gpa-univ_gpa-compare-your-resultsboth-the-estimate-and-confidence-intervalto-your-results-from-q4"
-      id="toc-q5-use-the-bootstrap-to-approximate-a-confidence-interval-for-corrhigh_gpa-univ_gpa-compare-your-resultsboth-the-estimate-and-confidence-intervalto-your-results-from-q4"><strong>q5</strong>
+      id="toc-q5-use-the-bootstrap-to-approximate-a-confidence-interval"><strong>q5</strong>
-      Use the bootstrap to approximate a confidence interval for
+      Use the bootstrap to approximate a confidence interval.</a>
-      <code>corr[high_GPA, univ_GPA]</code>.
-Compare your results—both the
-      estimate and confidence interval—to your results from q4.</a>
   - <a href="#view-2-modeling" id="toc-view-2-modeling">View 2: Modeling</a>
     - <a href="#hypothesis-testing-with-a-model"
       id="toc-hypothesis-testing-with-a-model">Hypothesis Testing with a